robinhilliard/pipes/README.md

     print 1 >> add3(2, 3)  # prints 6
 ```

-In Elixir the first argument of a function is chosen with pipes in mind but this is (obviously) not the
+In Elixir libraries the first argument of a function is chosen with pipes in mind but this is (obviously) not the
 case in Python — for instance the enumerable args of `map` and `reduce` are in last position.
 For this
-reason I've also redefined the left shift operator to append it's left operand to the list of call
+reason I've also redefined the left shift operator `<<` to append it's left operand to the list of call
 arguments of the right operand:

 ```$python